-Liquidiy risk is the risk that the Bank will not be able to raise funds to meet its commitments.
-The Bank's Asset and Liability Committee (ALCO) manages the liquidity position on a continuous basis.
+Liquidity risk is the risk that the Bank will not be able to raise funds to meet its commitments.
+The Asset and Liability Committee (ALCO) of the Bank manages the liquidity position on a continuous basis.

-The Bank's policy for liquidity management is to maintain adequate liquidity at all times and in all currencies under both normal and stress conditions, to meet its contractual and potential payment obligations without incurring additional and unacceptable cost to the business.
+The Bank's policy for liquidity management is to maintain adequate liquidity at all times and in all currencies under both normal and stress conditions, to meet its contractual and polential payment obligations without incurring additional and unacceptable cost to the business.

-Treasury is responsible for the managing liquidity risk under the guidance of Asset-Liability Committee of the Bank's liquidity risk management approach starts at the intraday level (operational liquidity) managing the daily payments queue and factoring in our access to the qualifying securities of State Bank of Pakistan.
+Treasury is responsible for the managing liquidity risk under the guidance of ALCO.
+The Bank's liquidity risk management approach starts at the intraday level (operational liquidity) managing the daily payments queue and factoring in our access to the qualitying securities of the State Bank of Pakistan (SBP).
 It then covers tactical liquidity risk management dealing with the access to unsecured funding sources and the liquidity characteristics of our asset inventory (asset liquidity).
 Finally, the strategic perspective comprises the maturity profile of all assets and liabilities on our statement of financial position.

-For monitoring and controlling liquidity risk, the Bank generates a scenario sensitive maturity statement of financial position, and run controlled mismatches that are monitored and discussed by ALCO members regularly.
-The Bank prepares various types of reports analysis for assisting ALCO in taking necessary strategic actions for managing liquidity risk in the Bank.
-These include liquidity ratios, Concentration analysis, Gay reports.
-Stress testing, Liquidity Coverage ratio & Net Stable Funding Ratio analysis etc.
+For monitoring and controlling liquidity risk, the Bark generates a scenario sensitive maturity statement of financial position, and run controlled mismatches that are monitored and discussed by ALCO members regularly.
+The Bark prepares various types of reports and analysis for assisting ALCO in taking necessary strategic actions for managing liquidity risk in the Bark.
+These include liquidity ratios, Concentration analysis, Gap reports, Stress testing, Liquidity Coverage ratio & Net Stable Funding Ratio analysis etc.